Mexico expects U.S. response to AstraZeneca vaccine request on Friday

-MEXICO CITY (Reuters) - The United States should respond by Friday to Mexico’s request to share doses of AstraZeneca’s COVID-19 vaccine it has in stock, a senior Mexican official said on Tuesday, as Canadian authorities confirmed they also asked their southern neighbor for extra doses.
+MEXICO CITY (Reuters) - The U.S. government is expected to respond by Friday to Mexico’s request to share doses of stockpiled AstraZeneca COVID-19 vaccines, a senior Mexican official said Tuesday, as Canadian authorities also seek extra doses from their southern neighbor.

 Reuters reported this week that Mexico had asked for extra shipments of the British-developed vaccine, since it has yet to be approved for use in the United States.

-“I’d say we’ve made good progress, but the details, figures, provisions, won’t be known until Friday,” Mexican Foreign Minister Marcelo Ebrard told reporters.
+“I’d say we’ve made good progress, but the details, figures, provisions, won’t be known until Friday,” Mexican Foreign Minister Marcelo Ebrard told reporters on Tuesday morning.
 “We requested as many (AstraZeneca doses) as possible.”

 Mexican President Andres Manuel Lopez Obrador asked U.S. President Joe Biden for a vaccine “loan” during a virtual meeting on March 1, after Mexico’s vaccine strategy was knocked off course by slow deliveries from Pfizer Inc and German partner BioNTech SE.

-“We are hoping for the help, support and solidarity of the U.S. government,” Lopez Obrador told a regular news conference on Tuesday.
+“We are hoping for the help, support and solidarity of the U.S. government,” Lopez Obrador told a regular news conference on Tuesday alongside Ebrard.
 He added that people in Mexico over 60 will be vaccinated by the end of April, a month later than previously planned.

 A spokesperson for the White House National Security Council said the U.S. priority is to vaccinate Americans.